nikitavoloboev/data/design/design.md

 - [Design Resources For Developers](https://github.com/bradtraversy/design-resources-for-developers#readme)
 - [Blush](https://blush.design/) - Create, mix, and customize illustrations made by artists around the world.
 - [spark-joy](https://github.com/sw-yx/spark-joy#readme) - Easy ways to add design flair, user delight, and whimsy to your product.
+- [Teleport](https://teleporthq.io/) - Create high-definition prototypes visually, generate the code in real-time, and deploy your user interface with one click. ([Article](https://medium.com/visualdevspace/getting-started-with-teleporthq-53a671ec56d5))